 He later returned to AFSC to support the self-help housing program, first in Ohio, and then leading the program in north Philadelphia which renovated a building to create a co-op that still functions today; my cousin, his wife, and daughter are members of the co-op.

-At the time it was sometimes hard to see, but now I easily see the value I contributed over 10 years.
+Now I easily see what I couldn’t always see then: the value I contributed over 10 years.
 Too often we denigrate administrative functions at nonprofits as wasteful distractions from their true mission.
 But the truth is that well done administration is critical to the success of any good organization.
-They need money to pay the staff, they need web sites to inform people about their work, they do advocacy to make systemic change, they post pictures of their own pets to get your attention.
+They need money to pay the staff, they need web sites to inform people about their work, they advocate for systemic change, they post pictures of their own pets to grab your attention so you will help their work.

 There need to be people in the world who are willing to go into the most dangerous places, but we can’t all be those people.
 We also need people working actively in their community to help spread love, respect, and basic dignity.